 |Caernarfon Crown Court||17 June 2020|

 As previously highlighted, arrangements to allow appropriate distancing to be maintained at all times include providing a second courtroom, linked by closed circuit TV, to enable reporters and others to watch the proceedings, and another court room to use for jury deliberations.
 Court staff will ensure that entrances and exits are carefully supervised, and that all necessary cleaning takes place.
-Details of the work being led by HMCTS to ensure the safety of all its buildings and further information is available on GOV.UK.
+Details of the work being led by HMCTS to ensure the safety of all its buildings and further information is available on GOV.UK (external link, opens in a new tab).

 The trials will be conducted under the same legal standards and procedures as before the COVID-19 emergency, with twelve jurors.
 Jury service is an essential part of criminal justice and jurors perform a vital duty.
 Further work is planned to enable jury trials to proceed in additional courts around the country.